lamdu/lamdu/doc/CodeJamReadMe.md

 * `source.lamdu`: Lamdu source of the exported program in a JSON-based format.
 It can be drag-and-dropped into Lamdu to load the code.
 * `screenshot.png`: A screenshot of the program as seen in Lamdu.
 Note that this is just an overview of the program as not all subroutines used in it may be included in the screenshot.
 * `js/main.js`: The program compiled to JavaScript.
 One may run it to obtain the program output value.
-It requires a recent version of nodejs which supports the `--harmony-tailcalls` flag, or possibly with other ES6 compliant JS engines.
+Run it with `$ NODE_PATH=. node --harmony-tailcalls main.js`.
+It requires nodejs with a recent version of the V8 JS engine, such as the one https://github.com/lamdu/node.
-* `js/rts.js`: Support file for `js/main.js`.
-This module implements the basic primitives of Lamdu in JavaScript (arithmetic, arrays, etc).
+* `js/rts.js`, `js/rtsConfig.js`: Support files for `js/main.js`.
+These modules implement the basic primitives of Lamdu in JavaScript (arithmetic, arrays, etc).
 * `README.md`: The README which file you are reading right now.

 ### How to use this bundle